 Evidence of Labour Market Testing for Labour Agreements: Labour Agreement sponsors are expected to meet the above requirements at the nomination stage unless otherwise outlined in the labour agreement.

-If you are unsure whether you will have met the Labour Market Testing (LMT) requirements, please talk to us at firstname.lastname@example.org.
+If you are unsure whether you will have met the Labour Market Testing (LMT) requirements, speak to us.
+Pendragon is a visa specialist company.